caleblimb/Cawepa/README.md

 # Cawepa

-This is a simple 2d game.
+This is a simple 2d game made using pygame.
+It implements scrolling tile-levels as well as entity interactions.

 # Development Environment